Katzadoo/katzadoo/README.md

 I code for fun while listening to various podcasts and music

-Skills: Python and a little bit of HTML
+Skills: Python and a little bit of HTML/CSS

 - 🔭 I’m currently working on various projects to build my skills
 - 🌱 I’m currently learning Python!